sudokim/skku-chat/README.md

 # Files

-- `/auth`: Firebase Authentication test for login
-- `/auth-test`: Early version of sign-in page
+- `/auth-test`: Sign-in, sign-up page
-- `/rdb`: Firebase Realtime Database test for message sync
-- `/storage`: Firebase Storage test for images
-- `test-db.json`: Example of the database
 - `/chats`: Chat page where messages are being sent
 - `profile`: Profile page where user log in and create new accounts
+- `test-db.json`: Example of the database

 # Technologies
    - **Front-end:** Bootstrap
    - **Back-end:** Firebase
-   - **Hosting:** Netlify
+   - **Hosting:** GitHub Pages & Firebase Hosting

+This app uses Firebase for real-time database syncronization, account authorization, and image storage.

+Firebase is a cloud service provided by Google to facilitate developing and hosting online applications.

+Information about Firebase, and the function used to connect the app with Firebase is described [here](https://github.com/sudokim/skku-web-chat/blob/main/src/README.md)

 # Members